-Recorded in the Domesday book, Harrison Woodlands is truly special.
+Recorded in the Domesday book, Harrison Woodlands is special.
 It is a vast ancient woodland stretching across the magnificent Lincolnshire Wolds in an Area of Outstanding Natural Beauty.

 The woodland is home to goshawks that can be seen weaving in and out of the trees, and one of only four known pairs of nesting ravens in Lincolnshire.
 It's also one of the few places in the region where you can spot the white admiral butterfly.